viamrobotics/docs/docs/components/motor/_index.md

 **Returns:**

 - [tuple](https://docs.python.org/3/library/stdtypes.html#tuple)[[bool](https://docs.python.org/3/library/functions.html#bool), [float](https://docs.python.org/3/library/functions.html#float)]: The bool is true if the motor is currently running; false if not.
-The float represents the current power percentage of the motor (between 0 and 1).
+The float represents the current portion of max power to the motor (between 0 and 1).

 For more information, see the [Python SDK Docs](https://python.viam.dev/autoapi/viam/components/motor/index.html#viam.components.motor.Motor.is_powered).